 If you want to run a sex establishment in the Maldon District, you will need a licence from us.
-A sex establishment includes a sex shop, sex cinema and sexual entertainment venue, for example lap dancing.
+A sex establishment includes a sex shop, sex cinema and sexual entertainment venue, such as lap dancing.
 Please read the Council's policy on sex establishments.

 The licensing, renewal and transfer of a licence is governed by the Local Government (Miscellaneous Provisions) Act 1982, Part II as amended by the Policing and Crime Act 2009.